modyo/modyo-docs/docs/brand/logo.md

 </td>
 </tr>
 </table>

 ## Isotype

-When we want to replace the use of the brand, this is when we can use the isotype, that is the "M" with the complementary symbol, leaving aside the complete word.
+When you want to replace the use of the brand, then you can use the isotype.
+This is the "M" with the complementary symbol, leaving aside the complete word.
-While the icon can exist without the mark, the mark should never exist without the icon.
+While the icon can exist without the word brand, the word brand should never exist without the icon.
 [Download.](https://cloud.modyocdn.com/uploads/dd5a73ef-ec9b-46d5-99a3-e4875b0c257b/original/normal.svg)

 <img src="https://cloud.modyocdn.com/uploads/dd5a73ef-ec9b-46d5-99a3-e4875b0c257b/original/normal.svg" style="width: 40%;height: auto;margin: auto;margin-left: 0;max-width: 250px;" alt="isotype">